Generic Name: Sotalol hydrochloride

 The endpoint is achieved when a dispersion of fine particles in the syrup is obtained.

-This compounding procedure results in a solution containing 5 mg/mL of Sotalol hydrochloride.
+This compounding procedure results in a solution containing 5 mg/mL of Sotalol HCI.
 The fine solid particles are the water-insoluble inactive ingredients of the tablets.

-Stability studies indicate that the suspension is stable when stored at controlled room temperature (15° to 30°C/59° to 86°F) and ambient humidity for three (3) months.
+Stability studies indicate that the suspension is stable for three months when stored at controlled room temperature (20° to 25°C/68° to 77°F) and ambient humidity.

 How is Sotalol Supplied

 Sotalol hydrochloride tablets, USP; capsule-shaped bisected light-blue scored tablets, are available as follows:

 80 mg strength imprinted “58/75” on one side and “V” on the reverse side available in the following configurations:

 - Bottles of 500: NDC 0603-5769-28